-- The entire aftermarket including medium- and heavy-duty is about $381 billion in 2020.
+- The entire US automotive aftermarket including medium- and heavy-duty is projected at $390 billion in 2021.

-- US auto parts eCommerce is forecasted at $16 billion in 2020.
+- In the US auto parts market, eCommerce is projected at $18 billion in 2021.

-- North American auto parts eCommerce is forecasted at USD$20 billion in 2020.
+- North American auto parts eCommerce is projected at USD$26 billion in 2021.

 - Amazon auto parts sales is projected at $10.3 billion in 2020.